 This official website of the Town of Ashland, New Hampshire, provides information about the town government and the community for residents and visitors.

 Ashland is a picturesque rural community, gateway to the Lakes Region and on the southern edge of the White Mountain National Forest.
 The community of Ashland is bordered on the west by the Pemigewasset River and on the east by Little Squam Lake.
 Ashland offers historical places, outdoor recreational opportunities, local artists and businesses to visit, as well as dining, shopping, and other services.

 News and Notices

-February 28 — Water & Sewer Public Information Session, on Septage Receiving Station, Asset Management, Operational and Capital Expenses, Rates, and Q&A. At Ashland Fire Station, 6:30 pm.
+PowerPoint presentation here (February 28, Water & Sewer Public Information Session).
+Discussion of the Septage Receiving Station, Asset Management, Operational and Capital Expenses, Rates.

 Dog License Reminder — Licenses expire on April 30.
 Renew your license at the Town Office or online.